fischertechnik/txt_demo_ROBOPro_SLI/HowToStartWithFtTxtWorkspace.md

   <img src="./docs/WSSetup/start(06).PNG" width="80%" >

 - If everything went well, you will see this.<br/>
    In the Eclipse map Includes (this is not the same as the user map includes) you will see something like this.
-The ${LINARO} variable has been fill in nicely.
+The ${LINAROMAP} variable has been fill in nicely.

   <img src="./docs/WSSetup/start(07).PNG" width="80%" >